Clemson football fans, players share rituals, routines & superstitions to win championship game

 CLEMSON, S.C.
 (WSPA) – No matter if you’re on the field, in the stands, or somewhere else cheering on the game, it seems almost everyone has a ‘special method’ to help bring home a win.

-We’re talking of course about, superstitions.
-By definition, superstition is the excessively credulous belief in and reverence for supernatural beings, according to dictionary.com.

-A handful of Clemson fans and football players have admitted to specific rituals or routines that they do before games to bring out the win.
+A handful of Clemson fans and football players have admitted to specific rituals or routines that they do before games to ensure victory.

 Husband and wife, Len and Carole, said they aren’t going to New Orleans and plan to be home for the game.